Ricky Sisk used to tease his older sister about being a high school cheerleader.

 Sisk, 17, knew he would attend Stonewall Jackson High School like his sister Heather one day.
 But he never anticipated following in her footsteps athletically.

-Last month, Sisk, a junior at Stonewall, helped lead the school's varsity cheerleading team to its third AAA Virginia state title in four years.
+Last weekend, Sisk, a junior at Stonewall, helped lead the school's varsity cheerleading team to its third AAA Virginia state title in four years.

 Sisk is a co-captain and one of five boys on the squad.
 He's also a member of the school's varsity lacrosse and football teams.
 He's hoping to secure either a football or cheerleading scholarship to college.